 Old Shame: The Flintstones cast promoted Winston cigarettes during the show's first two seasons.
 Amusingly, those ads are now among the only vintage tobacco commercials that one can easily find online (since showing them is technically illegal just about everywhere on earth).

 The Other Darrin: Hanna-Barbera voice actor Daws Butler replaced Mel Blanc as Barney Rubble for a few episodes in 1961 while Blanc was hospitalized after a near-fatal car accident.
 Hanna-Barbera, however, did not publicly acknowledge this, and Blanc was still listed in the closing credits.

 Post-show examples.
-At this point, all of the original Flintstones actors, except for John Stephenson, have died and been replaced (some multiple times).
+At this point, all of the original Flintstones actors, except for John Stephenson (the voice of Mr. Slate), have died and been replaced (some multiple times).

 Gerry Johnson replaced Bea Benaderet as Betty Rubble in the show's fifth and sixth seasons, when Benaderet left to concentrate on her role as Kate Bradley on Petticoat Junction.
 Johnson died soon after The Flintstones ended its ABC run and would be replaced in 1971 by Gay Hartwig (Benaderet herself died in 1968, during Petticoat's run).
 Hartwig herself would be replaced by Betty Jean Ward, who was replaced by current voice Grey DeLisle.

 Alan Reed lent his voice to Fred for the final time in the debut episode of Scooby's All-Star Laff-A-Lympics in 1977.
 He died soon after and would be replaced by Henry Corden.
 Corden died in 2005 and was replaced by James Arnold Taylor.